godotengine/godot-docs/classes/class_canvasitem.rst

 - void **_draw** **(** **)** virtual

-Called (if exists) to draw the canvas item.
+Overridable function called by the engine (if defined) to draw the canvas item.

 ----